 Night Plow season is a specified period of time during the snow season where DSNY increases staffing of personnel on night shifts to ensure sufficient personnel are available to address weather related issues.
-The Night Plow season begins each year in mid-November, and ends the first Monday in April.
+This year, the Night Plow season will begin on October 28 and end the first Monday in April.
 During this time period, personnel are scheduled for regular cleaning and collection functions on three shifts (0001 hrs to 0800 hrs, 0600 hrs to 1400 hrs, and 1600 hrs to 2400 hrs).